 A new study of consumer sentiment found that “after a year punctuated by social unrest and widespread tragedy, people are more sensitive about what they buy and whom they buy from.”
 Consumers are more likely to be loyal to a brand “that shares its efforts to be environmentally responsible or has sustainable/ethical business practices.”
 As a result, savvy brands are using their packaging to help establish emotional loyalty.

 When it comes time to think about and develop a responsible package, TricorBraun can help.
-Our Design & Engineering team uses a robust, five-step process that incorporates environmental and social insights to recommend packaging solutions that resonate with consumers and help your business thrive.
+Our Design & Engineering team uses a robust, five-step process for a sustainable package design that incorporates environmental and social insights to recommend packaging materials and solutions that resonate with consumers and help your business thrive.